franklinqin0/blog/docs/blog/tower_of_hanoi.md

   - tech
 ---

 A few weeks ago, I was invited to a friend's house.
 On the table I saw the **Tower of Hanoi** game.
-I immediately realized with intuition that the total number of steps to move should be exponential to the number of disks, but I could not think of a proof at the time.
-Thus, I write this blog to explain this interesting ancient problem.
+I immediately realized with intuition that the total number of steps to move should be _exponential_ to the number of disks, but I could not think of a proof at the time.
+Thus, I write this blog about this interesting ancient problem.

 <!-- more -->